swapnilmishra/swapnilmishra.github.io/_posts/2016-10-18-building-and-walking-a-binary-search-tree.md

 {% endhighlight %}

-Both of the above functions are higher order functions requiring a `walk` function as arugment. `walk` function is the function from where the above functions will be invoked since we will have to recursively call the function by repeating the steps.
-The order with which `walkLeft` or `walkRight` are called will determince the type of traversal.
+Both of the above functions are higher order functions requiring a `walk` function as argument. `walk` function is the function from where the above functions will be invoked since we will have to recursively call the function by repeating the steps.
+The order with which `walkLeft` or `walkRight` are called will determine the type of traversal.
 Things will get more clear in the below section where we will be defining the `walk` function for inorder,preorder and postorder traversals.

 ## In-order